aukaio/mcash.shortlink.js/README.md

 On a phone a button will be shown, that when pressed opens the mCASH app and makes a call to mCASH.
 If the phone does not have mCASH installed the user will be redirected to GooglePlay or AppStore.

 This library is distributed with [bower](http://bower.io).
-In order to install it do
+In order to install the full package, including JavaScript, CSS, images and fonts use bower:

 ```
 bower install mcash.shortlink.js